≡ Menu

 Can I qualify for life insurance if I have been diagnosed with Fistula-in-Ano?

-Yes, individuals who have been diagnosed with a Fistula-in-Ano can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred rate when applying for a no exam life insurance policy!
+Yes, individuals who have been diagnosed with a Fistula-in-Ano can and often will qualify for a traditional term or whole life insurance policy.
+In fact, they may even be eligible for a Preferred rate when applying for a no-exam life insurance policy!

 Why do life insurance companies care if I’ve been diagnosed with Fistula-in-Ano?